 Slowly but surely, e-retail giants like Amazon are realizing that consumers still want to physically shop.
 There's nothing like trying on a pair of shoes at a store before making a decision.
-No high-definition videos or VR experience can replicate that experience — but it can help that
+No high-definition videos or VR experience can replicate that experience — but it can help that same store attract customers.

 That's why Amazon has bet big on tech-forward physical stores such as Amazon Go, the brand’s long-awaited grocery concept.
 At its sole location in Seattle, customers enter the store by scanning an app on their phones.
 Technology within the store then tracks when customers put items in their carts, and once shoppers are ready to go, all they have to do is walk out of the store.
 No checkout needed — purchases are automatically charged to shoppers' Amazon accounts.